martinberlin/udpx/README.md

 ### Configuring WiFi using Bluetooth

 Starting with version 1.1 defined in lib/Config.h the firmware supports receiving configuration over Bluetooth Serial.
-It waits BLE_WAIT_FOR_CONFIG miliseconds on every start.
+It waits BLE_SECONDS_WAIT_FOR_CONFIG on every start.
+If you want to make the start faster just set this to a low number.

 1.- Firmware boots, opens Bluetooth serial and waits for 9 seconds as default.
 Serial output: